nipype/pydra/docs/source/explanation/typing.rst

 file format types, so a task that expects a ``fileformats.medimage.NiftiGz`` file can be connected to a task that outputs a ``fileformats.generic.File`` file.
-Therefore, the only cases where a typing error will be raised are when the upstream field can't be cast or coered to the downstream field, e.g. a ``fileformats.medimage.DicomSeries`` cannot be cast to a ``fileformats.medimage.Nifti`` file.
+Therefore, the only cases where a typing error will be raised are when the upstream field can't be cast or coerced to the downstream field, e.g. a ``fileformats.medimage.DicomSeries`` cannot be cast to a ``fileformats.medimage.Nifti`` file.